 - Not as powerful as the top choice

-For our runner up we have the Shark upright steam mop which is a freestanding design.
+For our runner up I have the Shark upright steam mop which is a freestanding design.
 The low profile mophead makes reaching around corners and under furniture, not an issue.

 The mop works by a pump handle so you press this to dispense steam as required.
 This means you can stop cleaning at any point and the machine won’t continuously pump out steam unnecessarily.